sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/aws.md

 docker-compose up -d
 ```

-* Select **Next: Add Storage**
-* Click "Add New Volume" and add an additional volume (for storing Docker data) with the following settings:

-  * **Volume Type** (left-most column): EBS
-  * **IMPORTANT: Device**: `/dev/sdb`
-  * **Size (GiB)**: `250` GB minimum *(As a rule of thumb, Sourcegraph needs at least as much space as all your repositories combined take up.
-Allocating as much disk space as you can upfront helps you avoid [resizing your volume](https://aws.amazon.com/premiumsupport/knowledge-center/expand-root-ebs-linux/) later on.)*
-  * **Volume Type**: General Purpose SSD (gp2)
-  * **Delete on Termination**: Leave this setting unchecked

-* Select **Next: ...** until you get to the **Configure Security Group** page.
-Then add the following rules:
-  * Default **HTTP** rule: port range `80`, source `0.0.0.0/0, ::/0`
-  * Default **HTTPS** rule: port range `443`, source `0.0.0.0/0, ::/0`<br>(NOTE: additional work will be required later on to [configure SSL in the Docker Compose deployment](../../../admin/http_https_configuration.md#sourcegraph-via-docker-compose-caddy-2))

-> WARNING: While this port configuration will work, it provides open access of the ports specified.
-If possible, replace the IP address ranges specified with the IPs from which you actually want to allow access.
+## Launch

-* Launch your instance, then navigate to its public IP in your browser.
-(This can be found by navigating to the instance page on EC2 and looking in the "Description" panel for the "IPv4 Public IP" value.)
+You may navigate to the newly created instance in your browser using the public IP, which can be found by navigating to the instance page on EC2 and looking in the "Description" panel for the "IPv4 Public IP" value.

 You may have to wait a minute or two for the instance to finish initializing before Sourcegraph becomes accessible.

 You can monitor the status by SSHing into the instance and using the diagnostic commands:

 ```bash
 # Follow the status of the user data script you provided earlier